 Rivera made his professional boxing debut against Ivan Centeno at the age of 18 on April 2, 1988, defeating Centeno via 4th round TKO.
 He went on to win 5 more consecutive fights after the debut, which included 1 wins via stoppage.

-Rivera had his first world title fight at the age of 26 on April 12, 1996 after 24 professional fights, against Pernell Whitaker for the WBC title.
-He lost to Whitaker via 12 round split-decision.
+He had his first world title fight at the age of 26 on April 12, 1996 after 24 professional fights, against Pernell Whitaker for the WBC title.
+He lost to Whitaker via 12 round split decision.

 Rivera had a total of seven losses in his professional boxing career.